All Episodes

 The problem in Montana is 50% of the votes already been sent in.

-More people have to go out for Rosendale.
+So today is the day more people have to go out for Rosendale.

-One of the races that has caught my attention more than others in the great state of Arizona.
+One of the races that has caught my attention more than others is in the great state of Arizona.

 I've now gotten to know Martha McSally, had her on TV and radio a bunch, and she is up against the single most radical candidate that the Democrats have put up this year.

-Martha McSally, what 26 years serving her country, serving six tours of duty in Afghanistan and Iraq while she was flying fighter jets.
+Martha McSally, what, 26 years serving her country, serving six tours of duty in Afghanistan and Iraq, while she was flying fighter jets, there was Martha McSally protesting the war in pink tutus, literally, and inviting witches to the party.

 And also saying that, and she had an opportunity this weekend to apologize for saying that she has no problem with Americans joining our enemies, the Taliban.